1a1a11a/PyMimircache/README.md

-# cachecow
+# mimircache

-This is the cachecow platform used for analyzing cache trace developed by Emory University, Ymir group
+This is the mimircache platform used for analyzing cache trace developed by Emory University, Ymir group

 Currently the platform is still under development.